Windowsfreak/deutsche-bank-tools/README.md

 `Konto auswählen` to repeat account selection and `Konto hinzufügen` to add another account.

-Credentials are no longer stored in LocalStorage.
-Use your browser's password manager to delete outdated credentials.
+Use the browser's password manager to delete credentials that are no longer needed.

+Note: If your browser doesn't support the Credentials API, your details are instead stored in LocalStorage.
+In this case, a light-red notification will appear in the login screen.

 ## Collect historical Vermoegensuebersicht data.user.js
 Tool that saves the table displayed when clicking on `Vermögensübersicht`.
-It then moves to the previous day until existing data is found or the website reports an error (i.e. the age of your account is reached).
+It then moves to the previous day until existing data is found, or the website reports an error (i.e. the age of your account is reached).

 When finished, a button is displayed to navigate to the Display script.